 I have already named the restaurant of my dreams, Kitchen Table.
 It would be a small restaurant, only 20-30 tables.
 Each table would be distinctly different than the others, hopefully actual kitchen tables purchased form yard sales or from the Salvation Army.
 All the seats would also be a mish-mash of kitchen chairs again collected from various sources.

 Officina dell Cucina Popolare has a similar theme, all the chairs are different but the tables look the same.
 When I walked in to the restaurant on my first day and saw the mismatched chairs I had seen so many times in my dreams, I took it as a sign that I was meant to be here and that some higher power was steering me in the right direction.
 My plan is that Kitchen Table will be a family business, I can very easily picture working in the kitchen side by side with my father, who is no slouch when it comes to cooking either.

 I was really happy to be able to sponsor the 2011 Chef 4 Students Culinary Grant.
 How important are grants to your culinary education?
 How will winning the Chef 4 Students Culinary Grant benefit your culinary dreams?

-First of all, this grant made it financially possible for me to complete my externship in Italy without having to go into credit card debt.
-My wife and I were both full-time students in addition to holding full-time jobs to help to offset the cost of our education.
-Due to our hectic schedules we really only saw each other as we curled up to go to sleep or when I was sneaking out the door in the mornings to head to school or work which as I am sure you can imagine was extremely difficult for us, being newlyweds.
+First of all, this grant made it financially possible for me to complete my externship in Italy without going into credit card debt.
+My wife and I were both full-time students and held full-time jobs to help offset the cost of our education.
+Due to our hectic schedules, we only saw each other as we curled up to go to sleep or when I was sneaking out the door in the mornings to head to school or work, which I am sure you can imagine was extremely difficult for us, being newlyweds.

 How does it feel to know that you were selected from over 950 applicants?